Pavan-0004/Todo-Planner/Todoplanner/README.md

 # Todo-Planner

 **Todo-Planner** is a powerful and user-friendly task management application designed to help you organize and prioritize your daily tasks.
-Built with a modern tech stack, Todo-Planner ensures you stay productive and on top of your to-do list.
+Built with PHP, Todo-Planner ensures you stay productive and on top of your to-do list.

 ## Features